-Call by Value in Java:
+Call by Value in Java

-Example of Call by value:
+Example of Call by Value in Java

 class Prepbytes{ public static void increment(int number){ number = number+1; // increment variable by 1 System.out.println("value in method: "+number); } public static void main(String[] args) { int number=10; System.out.println("value before method call : "+number); increment(number); System.out.println("value after method call: "+number); } }